 The project was constructed as part of a cooperative effort of the Corps, the U.S. Fish and Wildlife Service (USFWS), the Iowa and Wisconsin Departments of Natural Resources and local interests.

-Project design and construction costs will be 100% federally funded because the project is located on lands managed as a national wildlife refuge.
-Operation and maintenance costs will be 100% federal, a responsibility of the USFWS.
+Project design and construction costs are 100% federally funded because the project is located on lands managed as a national wildlife refuge.
+Operation and maintenance costs are 100% federal, a responsibility of the USFWS.